How to Bypass Screen Time Restrictions in 2025: 6 Ways Kids Bypass iOS Parental Controls

 5. Send Messages Through Siri or Contacts

-If your child is constantly messaging friends, you can imagine how they feel when downtime kicks in, or they reach a set limit on the messaging app.
-There are a few ways your child can circumvent screen time restrictions to continue using the iMessage app.
+If your child is constantly messaging friends, you can imagine how they feel when downtime kicks in or they reach a set limit on the messaging app.
+There are a few ways your child can circumvent Screen Time restrictions to continue using the iMessage app.
 We’ll go over each one here and tell you how to stop it.

 Stop Access to iMessage Through Siri

-Your child can ask Siri to send a message even when iMessage is blocked by screen time restrictions.
+Your child can ask Siri to send a message even when iMessage is blocked by Screen Time restrictions.
 Siri will happily oblige and ask you who you want to send the message to.

 You can stop this workaround by turning “Siri and dictation” off in the settings.
 Here’s how: